raymondberg/chipy_bylaws/bylaws.md

 Each Director shall execute a confidentiality agreement consistent herewith upon being voted onto and accepting appointment to the Board of Directors.

-### Section 12.
-Advisory Council
-An Advisory Council may be created whose members shall be elected by the members of the Board of Directors annually but who shall have no duties, voting privileges, nor obligations for attendance at regular meetings of the Board.
-Advisory Council members may attend said meetings at the invitation of a member of the Board of Directors.
-Members of the Advisory Council shall possess the desire to serve the community and support the work of the Corporation by providing expertise and professional knowledge.
-Members of the Advisory Council shall comply with the confidentiality policy set forth herein and shall sign a confidentiality agreement consistent therewith upon being voted onto and accepting appointment to the Advisory Council.

 ### Section 13.
 Parliamentary Procedure
 Any question concerning parliamentary procedure at meetings shall be determined by the President by reference to Robert’s Rules of Order.

 ### Section 14.
-Removal.
+Removal
-Any member of the Board of Directors or members of the Advisory Council may be removed with or without cause, at any time, by vote of three-quarters (3/4) of the members of the Board of Directors if in their judgment the best interest of the Corporation would be served thereby.
+Any member of the Board of Directors may be removed with or without cause, at any time, by vote of three-quarters (3/4) of the members of the Board of Directors if in their judgment the best interest of the Corporation would be served thereby.
 Each member of the Board of Directors must receive written notice of the proposed removal at least ten (10) days in advance of the proposed action.
 An officer who has been removed as a member of the Board of Directors shall automatically be removed from office.

 Members of the Board of Directors who are removed for failure to meet the minimum requirements in Section 2 of this Article in these by-laws